Indian Law

 Is an unstamped agreement valid in India?

-An unstamped agreement is technically valid as a contract, but it is inadmissible as evidence in court under Section 35 of the Indian Stamp Act.
-This means you cannot enforce it until you pay the deficit duty plus a penalty.
+An unstamped agreement is valid as a contract but is inadmissible as evidence in court under Section 35 of the Indian Stamp Act.
+It cannot be enforced until the deficit duty and penalty are paid.
+According to Section 10 of the Indian Contract Act 1872, agreements are enforceable only when executed with the free consent of parties competent to contract, for a lawful consideration, and with a lawful object.

 What is the penalty for not paying stamp duty?